futres/futres_website/content/data_tutorial.md

 language: en
 slug: data_tutorial
 ---
-We ask researchers wishing to contribute data to FuTRES to use the following procedure to provide data.

 ## Contributing Data to FuTRES

 FuTRES is partnering with <a href="https://geome-db.org/">GEOME</a> to help users load and validate data.
 General instructions on using GEOME are available on the <a href="https://geome-db.org/about">GEOME Getting Started</a> and a short youtube video on <a href="https://www.youtube.com/watch?v=WyJKmFsUVKc&feature=youtu.be">Loading FuTRES data into GEOME</a>.
-Please reach out to our team with any questions!

-FuTRES will deliver all processed trait data via an application programming interface (API), web interface, and R package by Summer of 2019.
-Currently, code and configuration files for our data processing pipeline can be found at <a href="https://github.com/futres/fovt-data-pipeline">fovt-data-pipeline</a>, which contains all of the settings for processing incoming datasets and aligning with the <a href="https://github.com/futres/fovt">FuTRES ontology for vertebrate traits</a> (FOVT).

 <h2>Contents:</h2>

 <b><a href="#Generating a template">Generating a template</a></b> <br>
 <b><a href="#Formatting data">Formatting data</a></b> <br>
 <b><a href="#Uploading and validating data">Uploading and validating data</a></b> <br>
 <b><a href="#Requesting trait terms">Requesting trait terms</a></b> <br>

-<a href="https://www.youtube.com/watch?v=WyJKmFsUVKc"><strong>Video on Loading Data into GEOME (video)</strong></a>

 <h3 id="Generating a template">Generating a template</h3>

 1. Go to <a href="https://geome-db.org/about">GEOME</a> and create an account
 2. Create a project and join the FuTRES Team
-    * Naming convention: FuTRES_taxon_contributor_locality_time.period
+    * Project naming convention: FuTRES_taxon_contributor_locality_time.period
     * It is up to the user to choose projects / expeditions (datasets) as necessary
-        + e.g., each expedition could be a site and each project a collection
-        + the organization of expedition (datasets) can be however you would like (e.g., by site or time).
-FuTRES API already searches based on taxonomy and measurement.
+        + the organization of expeditions (datasets) can be however you would like (e.g., by site or time)
 3. Fill in project metadata
     * project title
     * project description